cliffeby/DuckpinV001/README.md

 ![image](https://user-images.githubusercontent.com/1431998/46577920-b9ec2e80-c9bf-11e8-98c2-6cab259b27a5.png)

 Best matches were obtained when a red filter was applied to the pin tops.
 If the red band was detected within the cropped image top, the pin was standing.
 Efficiency of both motion detection and pin presence are improved if the image is limited in size.
-Frames are often "cropped" to improve speed and edge conditions.
+Pin frames and arm frames are "cropped" to improve speed and edge conditions.

 Since pins are either up or down, the 10-pin configuration was a value between 0 and 1023 (10 exp 2 = 1024).
 Pin 1 (index [0]) has an up value of 512, Pin 2 (index [1]) an up value of 256… and Pin 10 (index [9]) an up value of 1.
 The pin configuration number is simply the sum of the ten values or the binary string ranging from b1111111111 equal to 1023 and b0000000000 = 0.